You are hereVolunteer Service Program

 Volunteer Service Program

 In the fall, the Volunteer Service Program sponsors "Make a Difference Day," a national day of service sponsored by USA Today Weekend and the Paul Newman Foundation.
-First-year and second-year students in the McDonough Leadership Program plan and implement MADD projects in the community as part of a service-learning activity in LEAD 101 (Foundations of Leadership) and LEAD 240 (Leadership Practicum II).
-Aside from contributing to the community, the leadership students gain valuable skills in planning and implementing their MADD projects.
+First-year and second-year students in the McDonough Leadership Program plan and implement projects in the community as part of a service-learning activity in LEAD 101 (Foundations of Leadership) and LEAD 240 (Leadership Practicum II).
+Aside from contributing to the community, the leadership students gain valuable skills in planning and implementing their projects.

 In the spring, the Volunteer Service Program sponsors the “Community Service Day,” which is designed to rally the community around special service sites.